Gystre/myanimelist-wtwn/README.md

 -   manually add/delete anime from list
 -   get all unscored PTW list from current user and have menu for them to score each, one by one in a tinder style fashion
 -   settings page (delete all data or save/load data to/from json)
--   keep track of last logged in user (so don't need to rely on content script to get the current user)

 # Bugs